bhillig/back-to-opengl/README.md

-# OpenGL 3D Renderer
+# OpenGL 3D Game Engine
-A Custom OpenGL 3D renderer capable of loading complex models, rendering multiple scenes, and managing a dynamic set of objects
+A Custom OpenGL 3D game engine capable of loading complex models, rendering multiple scenes, and managing a dynamic set of objects

 ## Other Projects:
 Take a look at my other projects: